Craig Harrison (British Army soldier): Record details

 In November 2009, Harrison consecutively struck two Taliban machine gunners south of Musa Qala in Helmand Province in Afghanistan at a range of 2475 m using a L115A3 Long Range Rifle.
 In a BBC interview, Harrison reported it took about nine shots for him and his spotter to range the target, using a bracketing technique.
 Then, he reported, his first shot "on target" was a killing shot followed consecutively by a kill shot on a second machine gunner.
 The bodies were later found by Afghan National Police looking to retrieve the weapon (which had already been removed).
 The first Taliban was shot in the gut and the other through the side.
-Later in the day an Apache helicopter hovered over the firing position, using its laser range finder to measure the distance to the machine-gun position, confirming it was the longest kill in history at the time.
+Later in the day an Apache helicopter hovered over the firing position, using its laser range finder to measure the distance to the machine-gun position, confirming the then record distance.

 In the reports, Harrison mentions the environmental conditions were perfect for long range shooting: no wind, mild weather and clear visibility.